TausifH/medicinenotebook/_posts/2020-04-01-Vascualr-Surgery-Abdominal-Aortic-Aneurysm.markdown

 - Infective - mycotic aneurysms
 - Traumatic - non/penetrative
 - Inflammatory - vasculitis
-- Connective tissue disorders - certain conditions here can predispose to aneurysm formation therefore should be monitored regularly.
-Such conditions include Marfan's Syndrome and Ehlers-Danlos Syndrome
+- Connective tissue disorders- Marfan's Syndrome and Ehlers-Danlos Syndrome
 - Cocaine - can cause aortic, cerebral and peripheral aneurysms

 > REMEMBER: 1 in 25 males over 65, without having additional risk factors, will be found to have an AAA.
 However, 1 in 6 males with accompanying risks factors, will have an AAA.